datreeio/admission-webhook-datree/guides/developer-guide.md

 # Developer Guide

-This guide explains how to set up your environment for developing on webhook-datree.
+This guide explains how to set up your environment for developing on admission-webhook-datree.
 This guide was written for macOS and Linux machines.

 ## For developing on a local server with thunder client (faster build)